parmentelat/mac-notebook/README.md

 * `macnb-open` to open current directory
 * `macnb-open mynotebook.ipynb` to open a notebook
 * `macnb-open nb1 nb2.ipynb` to open several notebooks
+* `macnb-all` displays all jupyter servers running on that box
 * `macnb-list` displays the jupyter server, if running
 * `macnb-kill` allows to kill the server

+## Usage with virtualenvs

+3 commands also exist in a `-venv` form, which triggers spotting virtualenv as described below.
+So e.g. `macnb-open-venv` is equivalent to `macnb-open -e`, and same with the `list` and `kill` forms.

 ## Installation

-You need to create 3 symlinks in your `PATH`; for example (tweak according to your needs):
+You need to create symlinks in your `PATH`; for example (tweak according to your needs):

 ```
 cd ~/git
 git clone https://github.com/parmentelat/mac-notebook.git
-for name in macnb-open macnb-list macnb-kill; do
+for name in macnb-open macnb-list macnb-all macnb-kill; do
-   sudo ln -s ~/git/mac-notebook/bin/macnb /usr/local/bin/$name
+    sudo ln -sf ~/git/mac-notebook/bin/macnb /usr/local/bin/$name
+    sudo ln -sf ~/git/mac-notebook/bin/macnb /usr/local/bin/$name-venv
 done
 ```